jkrayer/loot/README.md

 1. Tie packages to icons, add player accessible menu to loot the icon, pop up loot window when the player loots
    1. Need a "chest" icon
+   2. Maybe add a function to move packages from the current store to an icon and back